joe-hauns/HyperRUSTY/tacas_README.md

 docker images
 ```

-If the image is loaded correctly, you should be able to see the `hyperqb-docker` entry:
+If the image is loaded correctly, you should be able to see the `rogaleke/hyperqb2.0` entry:

 ```
 REPOSITORY             TAG       IMAGE ID       CREATED             SIZE